Regulating the Election – Overview of Elections Canada and the Federal Electoral System Briefing Book (October 2021)

 Between election periods, Elections Canada implements training and infrastructure to ensure that returning officers are prepared when an election is called.
 The task is challenging and has become more so in recent years as new legislative provisions have added responsibilities and complexity to the jobs of election officers (notably, the voter identification requirements added in 2007).

-The Electoral Integrity Program helps Elections Canada detect and respond to incidents that may compromise the integrity of the electoral process and Canadians' ability to register and vote.
+Elections Canada's Electoral Integrity Program helps the agency detect and respond to incidents that may compromise the integrity of the electoral process and Canadians' ability to register and vote.
 It is based on best practices of integrated risk management.

-The program consists in monitoring the external environment and conducting research and analysis to identify threats to the integrity of the electoral process, such as:
+The program consists of monitoring the external environment, developing policy guidance and conducting research and analysis to identify threats to the integrity of the electoral process, such as:

 - events disrupting the operation of polling stations.